-Gasoline engines have been around for the last century but did you know that ethanol is a very competive fuel?
+Gasoline engines have been around since the last century, but did you know that ethanol is a very competitive fuel?

-The biofuel is used in conjunction with gasoline at a blend of 10-90%.
+The biofuel is used in combination with gasoline with a 10-90% share.

-In some countries like Brazil, the blend is even higher at 85 percent.
-But, why would someone use ethanol to run their car?
+In some countries, such as Brazil, the proportion is even higher at 85%.
+But, why would anyone use ethanol to run their car?

-The increased preference for ethanol, as opposed to gasoline, is that ethanol leads to a reduction in greenhouse gases.
-Gasoline produces carbon dioxide as a byproduct and this harms the environment.
+The increasing preference for ethanol over gasoline is that ethanol leads to a reduction in greenhouse gases.
+Gasoline produces carbon dioxide as a by-product, which is harmful to the environment.
 However, many diesel-powered engines are involved in the production of ethanol.

-Improvements in the production process will result in a significant reduction in greenhouse gasses emissions.
-According to some research, a car travelling a mile using ethanol produces emission of greenhouse gases by up to 30%.
+Improvements in the production process lead to a significant reduction in greenhouse gas emissions.
+According to some studies, a car that runs on ethanol for a mile causes up to 30% fewer greenhouse gas emissions.

 Reuse of existing fuel stations

-Some people opposed to the introduction of ethanol argue that infrastructure lacks to support it.
-But, ethanol fuel stations can use the existing gasoline stations.
-Storage houses and pipelines can me slightly adjusted to start using ethanol.
-In some parts of the USA ethanol, fueling stations exist with more under development.
+Some people who are against the introduction of ethanol argue that the infrastructure is not sufficient to support ethanol.
+But the ethanol filling stations can use the existing filling stations.
+Warehouses and pipelines can easily be adapted to start using ethanol.
+In some parts of the US, there are ethanol filling stations that are already under development.

 Multiple alternatives for ethanol production

-Many people often produce ethanol through the use of corn or sugarcane but many other reliable alternatives exist.
-Cellulose and plant fibre – which are readily available – can be used to produce cellulosic ethanol.
-There are many forms of plant fibre in the sea and land.
+Many people produce ethanol often by using corn or sugar cane, but there are many other reliable alternatives.
+Cellulose and plant fibers – which are readily available – can be used to produce cellulosic ethanol.
+There are many forms of plant fibers in the sea and on land.

-The byproducts of ethanol production can be reused in other products.
-Dried distillers grain can be used as a source of animal foods.
+The by-products of ethanol production can be reused in other products.
+Dried distillation grain can be used as a source of animal food.
 The carbon dioxide produced can be used in ice cream production and as a freezing agent.

 Ethanol is energy balanced

-Every unit of ethanol produces corresponding units of energy.
-Some sources of ethanol are extremely energy balanced.
-Corn in the USA produces 1.3 units of energy for every unit used while in Brazil studies have revealed that you can have more than 8 units for every one unit of sugarcane.
+Each unit of ethanol produces corresponding energy units.
+Some ethanol sources are extremely energy balanced.
+Corn in the USA produces 1.3 energy units for each unit used, while in Brazil studies have shown that it is possible to have more than 8 units for each unit of sugar cane.

-Experiments on cellulose have revealed that you can get 36 units of energy for a unit of the product.
+Experiments with cellulose have shown that 36 energy units can be obtained for one unit of the product.

 Poor ethanol infrastructure

-The widespread use of ethanol as a car energy source is hindered by a lack of proper infrastructure in areas that support ethanol production.
-In areas where ethanol is used, there is a lack of fueling stations and this means drivers continue using gasoline.
-The production process uses diesel powered machines which also emit greenhouse gases.
+The widespread use of ethanol as an energy source for cars is hampered by the lack of adequate infrastructure in areas that support ethanol production.
+In areas where ethanol is used, there is a lack of filling stations and this means that drivers continue to use petrol.
+The production process uses diesel-powered machines, which also emit greenhouse gases.

-More capital investments are needed to improve ethanol production – especially in developing countries.
+More capital investment is needed to improve ethanol production, especially in developing countries.

-Ethanol is not as powerful as gasoline and this means you get a reduction in mileage.
-Estimates put the number at 20 to 30 percent.
-In some countries – where ethanol is scarce – it is cheaper to fuel your car with gasoline as opposed to ethanol.
+Ethanol is not as powerful as gasoline, and this means that you get a reduction in driving performance.
+It is estimated that the figure is 20 to 30 percent lower.
+In some countries – where ethanol is scarce – it is cheaper to fill your car with gasoline than with ethanol.

-It requires an estimated 1.4 gallons to replace a gallon of gasoline in a car.
-This makes ethanol less effective as fuel.
-Most of the people driving ethanol-powered vehicles have reported noticing a 30 to 25% drop in mileage when using ethanol as opposed to gasoline.
+It is estimated that it takes 1.4 gallons to replace one gallon of gasoline in a car.
+This makes ethanol less efficient as a fuel.
+Most people who drive ethanol-powered vehicles have reported a 30 to 25% reduction in mileage when using ethanol compared to gasoline.

 Fluctuating gasoline prices

 Gasoline is subject to international fuel prices.
-These prices fluctuate a lot due to demand and at times political interference.
-The cost of gasoline makes it expensive to run and operate 100 per cent gasoline cars.
-Countries with large acreage of corns under production tend to produce ethanol at a cheaper rate than gasoline.
+These prices fluctuate greatly due to demand and sometimes political influence.
+The cost of petrol makes it expensive to run and operate cars with 100% petrol.
+Countries with large areas of corn in production tend to produce ethanol at a cheaper price than gasoline.

-While it is true that ethanol can be distributed through existing gasoline infrastructure there will be problems with the corrosive nature of ethanol.
-This is because ethanol absorbs water and this causes pipes to rust.
-The water is also subject to contamination causing further engine trouble.
+While it is true that ethanol can be distributed through the existing petrol infrastructure, there will be problems with the corrosive nature of ethanol.
+This is because ethanol absorbs water, causing pipes to rust.
+It can also contaminate the water, causing further engine problems.

-Engineers would need to come up with some form of insulation inside the pipes to prevent corrosion.
+Engineers would have to come up with some kind of insulation inside the pipes to prevent corrosion.

-You require a large acreage to produce sufficient amounts of ethanol to fuel cars in a country like the USA.
-Corn prices are volatile and this means you never know how much it will cost to produce a unit of ethanol.
-Land prices are high and it will be expensive putting large acres of land under corn production.
+You need a large area of land to produce sufficient quantities of ethanol to fuel cars in a country like the USA.
+Corn prices are volatile, which means you never know how much it will cost to produce a unit of ethanol.
+Land prices are high, and it will be expensive to use large hectares of land for corn production.

-Animals eat corn and this puts pressure on its use.
+Animals eat corn, and that puts pressure on its use.
 The alternative would be widespread use of cellulose-based ethanol.
-An increase in the prices of ethanol will lead to farmers preferring its production.
-This will bring more acreage to it.
-Governments will need to offer farmers various subsidies to encourage corn production.
+A rise in ethanol prices will lead to farmers preferring its production.
+This will lead to more arable land.
+Governments will have to offer various subsidies to farmers to encourage corn production.

 Corn production is subject to varying weather conditions.
-People use cars daily and fuel production should not be seasonal.
-If pests affect corn farming then ethanol production goes down.
+People use cars every day, and fuel production should not be seasonal.
+If pests affect corn production, ethanol production will decline.

 How do you manufacture ethanol?

-The first part in the production of ethanol is the growing of corn or sugarcane.
-This is harvested and the raw products are taken through a process of fermentation.
-Enzymes are added to the raw materials and this converts starch into sugar.
+The first part of the production of ethanol is the cultivation of corn or sugar cane.
+This is harvested, and the raw products go through a fermentation process.
+Enzymes are added to the raw materials, which convert starch into sugar.
 The sugar is then distilled.
-Distillation is the process where water is extracted from the solution so that one is left with ethanol.
+During distillation, water is removed from the solution, leaving ethanol behind.

-However, with the distillation the ethanol is not pure – around 85% – and you will need to go through dehydration so as to increase its effectiveness.
+During distillation, however, the ethanol is not pure – about 85% – and dehydration must be carried out to increase its effectiveness.

-During the dehydration process cyclohexane and benzene are added to the solution to produce vapors and liquid.
-This also produces anhydrous ethanol and vapor mix of benzene, water and cyclohexene.
-To increase the volatility of ethanol, a ternary component is added.
+During the dehydration process, cyclohexane and benzene are added to the solution to produce vapors and liquid.
+This also produces anhydrous ethanol and a vapor mixture of benzene, water, and cyclohexene.
+To increase the volatility of the ethanol, a ternary component is added.

 Ethanol is often used as an alternative fuel to gasoline.
-The low greenhouse emissions are an added benefit to the environment.
-However, a lot needs to be done to develop infrastructure and put more acreage under corn farming.
+The low greenhouse gas emissions are an additional benefit for the environment.
+However, much remains to be done to develop the infrastructure and create more arable land for growing corn.

-Fluctuating gasoline prices has led to scientists looking for alternative sources of fuel and ethanol happens to be a good choice.
+Fluctuating petrol prices have led scientists to look for alternative fuel sources, and ethanol happens to be a good choice.